akka/akka-management/docs/src/main/paradox/bootstrap/details.md

 If however we are talking about an inconsistent DNS lookup response during the Initial Bootstrap, the nodes will be delayed forming the cluster as they expect the lookups to be consistent, this is checked by the stable-margin configuration option.

-For complete safety of the Initial Bootstrap it is recommended to set the `contact-point-discovery.required-contact-point-nr` setting to the exact number of nodes the initial startup of the cluster will be done.
-For example, if starting a cluster with 4 nodes initially, and later scaling it out to many more nodes, be sure to set this setting to `4` for additional safety of the initial joining, even in face of an flaky discovery mechanism!

 @@@ note
   It *is* crucial for the nodes to have a consistent view of their neighbours for the Initial Bootstrap.
-Otherwise different nodes could self join and start multiple clusters.
+Otherwise multiple nodes could self-join and start multiple clusters.
 @@@

-## Customising Join Behavior
+## Customizing Join Behavior

 The above section explains the default `JoinDecider` implementation.
 It is possible to replace the implementation with configuration property `join-decider.class`.
 See `reference.conf` and API